awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 ## Executing SQL Queries

-The following are examples of DDL query you can send with this connector.
+The following are examples of DDL queries you can send with this connector.
 Note that **<function_name>** corresponds to the name of your Lambda function, **domain** is the name of the domain you wish to query, and **index** is the name of your index: